icdevs/axon/README.md

 ### `axonByWallet(id: Principal): async ?AxonPublic`

 Retrieves the public information of an axon by wallet address.
+You can use this if you know your Axon Proxy and want to find the axon id that controls that proxy.

 #### Parameters

-- `id` (type: `Principal`): The wallet address of the axon.
+- `id` (type: `Principal`): The wallet principal of the axon.

 #### Returns